 By following these simple tips, you can ensure you’re treating your upholstery correctly and keeping it in its best condition until it’s next deep cleaning.
 Deep cleaning your upholstery is needed to avoid long-term damage to the color or texture of the fabric.

 Placing cushion covers in the washing machine can help maintenance, but this does not yield the best end-result and should not be mistaken with deep cleaning.
 With professional cleaning services, you get your upholstery cleaned by highly-trained technicians who use specifically-designed products to maintain the fabrics ideal performance.
-At Stanley Steemer, our technicians use EPA-Safer Cleaning solution that’s safe for kids, pets and the environment.
+At Stanley Steemer, our technicians use EPA Safer Choice cleaning solution that’s safe for kids, pets and the environment.

 Another form of maintaining and deep cleaning your house is through air duct cleaning.
 Air ducts, or vents, circulate air throughout your home, but that’s not all they do.
 They also circulate dust, dirt and allergens when they aren’t thoroughly cleaned.
 In fact, the average home collects up to 40 lbs. of dust and allergens within their air ducts every year.
 This build-up can clog your vents and keep your HVAC system from working properly.